- Home

 Q. What is your practice like?

-A. I am a consulting psychologist and partner with a firm, SKS Consulting Psychologists, that practices applied psychology in business settings.
-Our primary activity is individual talent assessment, which we utilize to help organizations enhance the quality of decision-making in the critical areas of selection and development of key talent.
-Often times, our assessment work leads to involvement in other talent management-related projects, such as executive coaching, competency modeling, high potential identification and talent reviews, and succession planning.
-Our firm has been around for over 30 years, and we have enjoyed numerous long-term partnerships with our clients.
+A. I am a consulting psychologist and partner at SKS Consulting Psychologists, a firm that applies psychology in business settings.
+Our primary focus is individual talent assessment, which we use to help organizations improve decision-making in the critical areas of selecting and developing key talent.
+Often, our assessment work leads to involvement in other talent management projects, such as executive coaching, competency modeling, high-potential identification, talent reviews, and succession planning.
+Our firm has been in operation for more than 30 years, and we have built numerous long-term partnerships with our clients.

 Q. What motivated you to seek board certification in organizational and business consulting psychology?

-A. My academic training is in clinical psychology, with a heavy emphasis on psychological assessment.
-Given that my work involves the use of assessments with non-clinical, corporate populations, I felt it was important to have a credential that would indicate competence in the area of business consulting psychology.
-I have also aspired to obtain the ABPP credential since graduate school.
-Many of our faculty members, whom I held in high regard, were board certified practitioners.
+A. My academic training is in clinical psychology, with a strong emphasis on psychological assessment.
+Because my work involves using assessments with non-clinical corporate populations, I felt it was important to earn a credential that demonstrates competence in business consulting psychology.
+I have also aspired to obtain ABPP certification since graduate school.
+Many faculty members whom I greatly respected were board-certified practitioners.

 Q. What was the most challenging aspect of the board certification process?

-A. With respect to the preparation of the practice sample, I was challenged by my own desire to find one work sample that encompassed all of the practice areas I was targeting.
-Once I become more open to submitting an additional sample, it was much easier.
-I also felt a bit intimidated by my interview panel given their strong backgrounds and expertise in the field.
-However, my actual experience with them was fantastic – it felt much more collegial than antagonistic.
-Finally, it was difficult to not get feedback from the panel during the interview portion of the exam.
+A. In preparing my practice sample, I initially struggled with my desire to find one work sample that encompassed all of the practice areas I wanted to represent.
+Once I became more open to submitting an additional sample, the process became much easier.
+I also felt somewhat intimidated by my interview panel because of their strong backgrounds and expertise in the field.
+However, my actual experience with them was excellent—it felt far more collegial than adversarial.
+Finally, it was challenging not to receive feedback from the panel during the interview portion of the examination.

 Q. What have you found most valuable about board certification?

-A. I believe that board certification has set me apart from some of my competition.
-Many of my client organizations have asked about the ABPP credential, and it has provided me the opportunity the opportunity to highlight my advanced training and experience in the specialty area.
-Board certification has also allowed me to create a larger, more national network of practicing OBCP specialists.
-I am confident that I could connect with other specialists for consultation, collaboration, referrals, etc. The group has been very kind and welcoming.
+A. I believe that board certification has distinguished me from some of my competitors.
+Many of my client organizations have asked about ABPP certification, and it has provided me the opportunity to highlight my advanced training and experience in the specialty area.
+Board certification has also enabled me to build a broader national network of practicing OBCP specialists.
+I am confident that I can connect with other specialists for consultation, collaboration, and referrals.
+The community has been exceptionally kind and welcoming.

 Judith Blanton, PhD, ABPP